akashmaji946/MedicalVolumeRenderer/README.md

 The release binary(standalone) and library(.so) is available in the `releases` directory.
 It is a Linux binary that can be run on any Linux system.

-- renderer0: The first release binary.
+- renderer0: First release binary.
 Supports loading NIfTI files.
-- renderer1 The second release binary.
-Supports loading NIfTI files and DICOM files.
+- renderer1: Second release binary.
+Supports loading DICOM files also.
-- renderer-x86_64: latest release support all above
+- renderer-x86_64: Latest release binary.
+Supports loading NIfTI and DICOM files.

 You can use the `volumerenderer` library (`volumerenderer.cpython-313-x86_64-linux-gnu`) and put it in some standard path like: `/usr/include/..` to avoid building the backend.